zmike/zmike.github.io/_posts/2023-01-17-get-dumber.md

 ## Second Opinion

 It's clear to me that GCC (and computers) can't be trusted.
-I know what everyone reading this post is now thinking: Why are you still using that antiquated trash compiler instead of the awesome new Clang that does everything better always?
+I know what everyone reading this post is now thinking: Why are you still using that antiquated trash compiler instead of the awesome new Clang that does all the things better always?

 Well.